Coffee Varieties: A Crash Course in Geisha vs Bourbon

 How important coffee varieties are depends on your role in the coffee supply chain.

-If you’re a consumer, you might be wondering why you really need to learn another set of labels for your coffee.
-Is the variety really that important, compared to the country of origin, roast level, and processing method?
-And if it is important, why do only some coffee bags tell you about it?
+If you’re a consumer, you might be wondering why you need to learn another set of labels.
+Is variety important compared to origin, roast level, and processing?
+And if it’s important, why do only some coffee bags mention it?

-The simple answer is that coffee varieties can affect the flavour of the coffee.
+The answer is that varieties can affect a coffee’s flavour.
 Some, like Bourbon, are known for their sweet taste.
-Others, like Gesha/Geisha, are known for tea-like qualities.
+Others, like Geisha, are known for tea-like qualities.

-But coffee flavour isn’t just about the variety: it’s also about the growing conditions, processing, and more.
-The uniqueness of a high-quality coffee is part of what makes this beverage so wonderful.
+But flavour isn’t just about the variety: it’s also about the growing conditions, processing, and more.
+The uniqueness of a high-quality coffee is part of what makes coffee so wonderful.

-Different beans will have different sizes: Maragogype is famously large,while Mokka is tiny.
-And since roasting is a physical transformation, how heat is transferred throughout the bean is of key importance.
-You need to understand the physical makeup of your coffee (especially if you’re blending).
+Different beans will have different sizes: Maragogype is large,while Mokka is tiny.
+Since roasting is a physical transformation, how it transfers heat throughout the bean is important.
+You need to understand your coffee’s physical makeup (especially if you’re blending).

 And producers, varieties are of critical importance to you.
 Your choice will affect the flavour profile and potential cup score, the hardiness of the plant and its resistance to disease, its productivity, which elevation and temperature it grows at best, and more.